Cölestin Gugger von Staudach: Works as prince abbot

 When attempting to receive homage from his subject, it was denied him in Toggenburg.
 A number of unpleasant occurrences ensued.
-The Toggenburger demanded from the new abbot that he continue the negotiations about the crew right (dt.
+The Toggenburgers demanded from the new abbot that he continue the negotiations about the crew right (dt.
 "Mannschaftsrecht") which had been granted them by his predecessor Joseph von Rudolfi.
 With the intervention of Bern and (although showing little interest) Zurich, the abbot managed to receive the Toggenburgers' homage in due form in 1743.
 The first negotiated solution regarding the rights of the subject territory, however, was only attained in 1755 - in consequence of pressure from France.
 The final solution would take four more years to be achieved.

 In several other parishes, Abbot Cölestin Gugger proved skill in solving conflicts on the path of negotiation, for instance when people in Rorschach were trying to rebel against the abbatial governance - on grounds of false accusations.

 Another conflict that Cölestin encountered was with the Bishopric of Konstanz.
 The Bishopric had for historical reasons - the Abbey of Saint Gall officially belonged to the Bishopric - the right to make visitations to the Saint Gall parishes.
-Saint Gall had for a longer time been able to shirk these visitations, but the formal eviction of one of the bishopric's judicial vicars from the country was the last straw that broke the camel's back and Konstanz complained.
+Saint Gall had for a longer time been able to shirk these visitations, but the formal eviction of one of the bishopric's judicial vicars from the country was a final straw and the Bishopric complained.
 In the subsequent trial, first the court that was responsible for this conflict had to be defined.
-Saint Gall appealed to Rome, Konstanz to the Aulic Council in Mainz.
-Finally, the conflict was settled in Rome by means of the exchange of lands (to Konstanz) for rights (to Saint Gall).
+Saint Gall appealed to Rome, and Konstanz to the Aulic Council in Mainz.
+Ultimately, the conflict was settled in Rome by means of the exchange of lands (to Konstanz) for rights (to Saint Gall).
 However, later on federal troops still had to restore order several times as Saint Gall and Konstanz did not want to adhere to the new rules and, for example, did not present a newly elected chaplain to the abbot, but, as before, to the bishop.